BOYS AND GIRLS

 - A player who is called for a major, misconduct, double minor or roughing in the last minute of the game will be ineligible to play the first five minutes of the next scheduled game.
 The team, however, will not be short-handed.
 It is the responsibility of the school coach or AD to make sure that the player is placed in the Penalty Box at the beginning of the next game, and may not leave the Penalty Box until the first whistle signifying a stoppage of play.

-- 1. Hockey Coach Ejection – A hockey coach who is ejected from any game is subject to penalties listed in Article 6 of the Rules and Regulations of the RIIL.
+E. Hockey Coach Ejection – A hockey coach who is ejected from any game is subject to penalties listed in Article 6 of the Rules and Regulations of the RIIL.
 In addition, a major penalty will be assessed on the team at the time of the ejection.

-2. Player ejection: a player ejected from an ice hockey game must leave the ice and bench area immediately.
+F. Player ejection: a player ejected from an ice hockey game must leave the ice and bench area immediately.
 The ejected player is to go to the locker room in the accompany of an adult school official/school supervisor/coach for the remainder of the game.
 Failure to report will result in further penalties as listed in Article 6, Penalties.

-- A player who is called for a minor penalty after a whistle is blown shall be assessed a double minor penalty unless the penalty called for is a major penalty.
+G. A player who is called for a minor penalty after a whistle is blown shall be assessed a double minor penalty unless the penalty called for is a major penalty.

-- Any player cited for malicious use of the stick at any height and distance shall receive a game disqualification penalty.
+H. Any player cited for malicious use of the stick at any height and distance shall receive a game disqualification penalty.
 A player shall be disqualified for swinging his/her stick even though she/he does not strike his/her opponent.
 Intentional spearing and or butting is malicious use of the stick and will be penalized accordingly.

-1. In order to avoid any liability for dental injuries as well as to ensure no unfair competitive advantage to teams not observing the rule, “All players, including goalkeepers, shall wear and have properly inserted into their mouth during the course of play a properly fitted tooth and mouth protector” that meets all standards and regulations listed in the most recent NFHS Ice Hockey Rules Book.
+I. In order to avoid any liability for dental injuries as well as to ensure no unfair competitive advantage to teams not observing the rule, “All players, including goalkeepers, shall wear and have properly inserted into their mouth during the course of play a properly fitted tooth and mouth protector” that meets all standards and regulations listed in the most recent NFHS Ice Hockey Rules Book.
 Violations will result in the penalties listed in the most recent NFHS Ice Hockey Rules Book.

-- No player shall be allowed on the ice without proper protection as listed in the most recent NFHS Ice Hockey Rules Book.
+J. It is the school's responsibility to ensure that NO player shall be allowed on the ice without proper protection as listed in the most recent NFHS Ice Hockey Rules Book.

-- Helmets must be worn by all players while on the bench and at all times on the ice, which includes the congratulatory handshake at the end of the game.
+K. Helmets must be worn by all players while on the bench and at all times on the ice, which includes the congratulatory handshake at the end of the game.
 Failure to adhere to this rule will result in a bench minor (penalty).

-- Goaltender’s helmets must be in complete compliance with the standards listed in the most recent NFHS Ice Hockey Rules Book.
+L. Goaltender's helmets must be in complete compliance with the standards listed in the most recent NFHS Ice Hockey Rules Book.

 Section 2: SCHEDULE/GAMES